>

 Google checks whether the specified price and the sale price are also visible on the product page.

-If the comparison is missing or the discount does not seem credible? → No annotation.
+Is the comparison missing or does the discount not appear credible? → No annotation.

 4. Technical inconsistencies in the feed

-Missing currencies, erroneous updates, contradictory information – all of this can confuse Google.
+Missing currencies, faulty updates, contradictory data – all of this can confuse Google.

-The motto is: Clean feed = Visible sale.
+The rule is: Clean feed = visible sale.

 Ein Bild, das lila, Text, violett, Screenshot enthält.